 - Once it picks up the toy, praise it.

 - Try to lure the parrot back to you verbally or by tapping your finger where you want it to go.

-- Once it obeys, tell the bird “drop it.”
-Once it does, praise it and reward the bird with a treat.
+- Once it obeys, tell the parrot “drop it.”
+Once it does, praise it and reward the parrot with a treat.

 - Repeat this several times.

-- If the bird gets the idea, start placing the toy further and further away.
+- If it gets the idea, start placing the toy further and further away.

 - Continue to reward the parrot every time it properly fetches.

 The parrot will eventually learn to fetch objects from different distances.
 It will also fetch based on whether you throw, drop, or leave the object.
 Depending on the size of your parrot, you may never need to fetch your own slippers again.